kellyjonbrazil/jc/docs/utils.md

 def input_type_check(data: str) -> None
 ```

-Ensure input data is a string
+Ensure input data is a string.
+Raises TypeError if not.

 <a id="jc.utils.streaming_input_type_check"></a>